elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The variable must contain only letters, digits, dollar sign, or an underscore.
+  <div><strong>Interview Response:</strong> The variable must contain only letters, digits, dollar signs, or an underscore.
 The first character must not be a digit.</div><br />
   <div><strong>Technical Response:</strong> There are two limitations on variable names in JavaScript.
 The name must contain only letters, digits, or the symbols $ and _.
 The first character must not be a digit.
   </div>
   </div>